 Any person who handles food to any extent, whether the food is open or pre-wrapped, should be suitably trained or instructed in food hygiene matters.
 Handlers of open food should be trained to at least the Food Hygiene Level 2 (formerly the Basic Food Hygiene Certificate) or similar.
 Training must be regularly reviewed and updated.

 Every food business must be registered with the Local Authority where they are based.
-Registration is free and the application form can be obtained from your local Environmental Health Department.
+Registration is free and you can apply on the Food Standards Agency website.

 Food Safety Management Systems